gcallah/BookReviews/zadka.md

 kernels.
 It may be that Paramiko indeed offers advantages here; we just weren't sure what they were.

-## Salt Stack

-The author writes, "whenever a YAML file is used, `salt` will allow a Python file that defines a dictionary."
-Does the author mean "whenever a YAML file is *called for*, one may alternately use a Python file"?
+Salt Stack and Ansible are "infrastructure-as-code" tools.
+They are included in this book because Salt can be scripted in Python, while Ansible is scriptable (for inventories) and extensible in Python.
+As happens a little too often in this book, the writing is sometimes unclear.
+When the author writes, "whenever a YAML file is used, `salt` will allow a Python file that defines a dictionary," does he mean "whenever a YAML file is *called for*, one may alternately use a Python file"?
 Perhaps... but then that is what he ought to have written.

-## Ansible
+Or, when discussing Ansible inventory scripts, we find "Ansible will use... the same Python used to run it in order to run the inventory script" (140).
+Wel, Ansible is a program itself... what does "the same Python used to run it" mean?
+We have no idea, and no further eexplanation is offered.

 ## Docker

+In his chapter on Docker, Zadka introduces DockerPy, a library for interfacing with Docker through Python.
+Although we have been working with Docker for several years, we did not know about this facility, so this chapter was a great find for us.
+When trying to automate the creation and deployment of Docker containers, it seems likely -- we haven't gotten a chance to try it yet! -- that DockerPy will be a major advance over the Docker CLI and shell scripts.

 ## Amazon Web Services